orkosec/awsiplistkql/README.md

 # awsiplistkql

-Automatically fetches and formats AWS IP ranges into a KQL-compatible array or file for use with externaldata, Azure Sentinel, Log Analytics, or threat detection.
+**awsiplistkql** simplifies and flattens AWS's public IP ranges into a JSON format that is compatible with the `externaldata` operator in KQL.

+> The native AWS IP ranges JSON (https://ip-ranges.amazonaws.com/ip-ranges.json) contains a nested structure that does **not** work well with `externaldata`.
+> This tool converts it into a clean, one-line object with just the required IP CIDRs.